EricssonBroadcastServices/iOSClientPlayer/Documentation/migrating-from-mrr.md

 ### Error Handling
 The *MRR-MC* based library throws `MRR` errors catchable through `IMCDidFail:withMessage`, in addition to *EMP* errors.

 Each module in the new architecture defines their own typed `Error` struct.
-Error codes are local to the `.framework` and may be nested.
-For example, an `AnalyticsError` may contain either a nested `ExposureError` or a `PlayerError`.
+Error codes are local to the `.framework`.

 ## Contract Restrictions and `DRM`
 Removing the dependency on *MRR* also means the only supported `DRM` solution right now is *FairPlay*.